“Do Fringe Benefits Have to Show Up on a W-2?” 2025–2026 Year-End Payroll Compliance Checklist

 3️⃣ Timing Issues — Imputed Income & Year-End Adjustments

-The taxable value of fringe benefits that the employer reports as income (even though no cash was paid to the employee directly).
+The taxable value of certain fringe benefits that the employer must report as income—even though no cash was paid directly to the employee.

 - Personal use of company vehicles